-There is a new butyrate producing bacteria that plays a powerful role in our health.
-They determine our ability to prevent and reverse diabetes, improve insulin sensitivity and assist in fighting cancer.
+There are new butyrate-producing bacteria that play a powerful role in our health.
+They determine our ability to prevent and reverse diabetes, improve insulin sensitivity, promote fat burn and assist in fighting cancer.

-You can find the level of Akkermansia muciniphila in your gut by reviewing the Probiotic Section of your 3TandAi Personalized Nutrition and Performance report.
+You can find the level of Akkermansia muciniphila in your gut by reviewing the Probiotic Section of your Digbi Health Gut Biome Report.

-Your personalized nutrition plan will discuss ways to nurture their growth in your gut, and as we tend to lose them with age, ways to maintain — and even restore — as we age.
+Your coach and personalized gut healthy meal plan will discuss ways to nurture this bacteria in your gut, and as we tend to lose them with age, ways to maintain — and even restore — as we age.

-Insulin resistance is the gradual decline of the body’s ability to efficiently metabolize carbs and sugar and use food and burn stored fat for fuel leading to prediabetes and type 2 diabetes.
+Insulin resistance is the gradual decline of the body’s ability to efficiently metabolize carbs and sugar and burn stored fat for fuel leading to prediabetes and type 2 diabetes.

-Insulin resistance is also linked to a range of chronic ills, from obesity, gout, PCOS, Alzheimer's, erectile dysfunction, inflammation to reduced immunity as we grow old.
+Insulin resistance is also linked to a range of chronic ills, from obesity, gout, PCOS, Alzheimer's, erectile dysfunction, inflammation to reduced immunity.

-Published this week in the journal Science Translational Medicine, the new research found that taking steps to boost A. muciniphila in the gut reduced insulin resistance.
+Published this week in the journal Science Translational Medicine, the new research found that taking steps to boost A. muciniphila in the gut reduced insulin resistance and promoted sustained weight loss

 Currently, there is no commercially available probiotic supplement that contains Akkermansia muciniphila.
-The most effective way to increase Akkermansia muciniphila is through consuming foods rich in prebiotics that promote preferential growth of this helpful species - Its like providing the right "fertilizer"for your gut.
+The most effective way to increase Akkermansia muciniphila is through consuming prebiotic foods that promote preferential growth of this helpful species - Its like providing the right "fertilizer" for your gut.

 Akkermansia can be increased by consuming polyphenol-rich foods, including: